Timothy Brei: Medical career and advocacy

-Brei spent 24 years at the Indiana University School of Medicine, where he was an Associate Professor Clinical Pediatrics.
-In 2013, Brei joined the developmental pediatrics team at Seattle Children's Hospital as a Professor of Neurodevelopmental Pediatrics.
+Brei spent 24 years at the Indiana University School of Medicine, where he was an associate professor of clinical pediatrics.
+In 2013, Brei joined the developmental pediatrics team at Seattle Children's Hospital as a professor of neurodevelopmental pediatrics.
 Simultaneously, he also serves as a medical director for the Spina Bifida Association of America.
 Brei has received numerous awards, including being named to the Best Doctors in America list multiple times.
 In his honor, the Spina Bifida Association of America has established the Timothy Brei, MD, Outstanding Healthcare Professional Award.

 Brei's research is focused on clinical outcomes for children with spina bifida.
 He has also served as guest editor for the Journal of Pediatric Rehabilitation Medicine (JPRM), participating in releasing "Guidelines for the Care of People with Spina Bifida."
 Brei is also a member of the AAP Council on Children with Disabilities Executive Committee.

 In addition to his work in the United States, Brei has also taught Chinese doctors how to holistically treat babies with spina bifida at Suzhou Children's Hospital.

 Brei has also been quoted for his expertise many times in the media, including in US News.